MiniCodeMonkey/CollegeConnect/README.md

 	$ vagrant up

-When the Vagrant VM is first started, it is necessary to log in and install/update the composer dependencies.
+When the Vagrant VM is first started, it is necessary to log in via SSH and install/update the Composer dependencies.

 	$ vagrant ssh
 	$ cd public